This post originally appeared on VICE UK.

-Let's face it: flying abroad isn't getting any easier.
-Your shoes are coming off, your Fanta is going in the bin and a large man with eczema is searching your anus for napalm.
+Let's face it: flying abroad isn't getting any easier for Brits.
+Our shoes are coming off, our Fanta is going in the bin, and a large man with eczema is searching up our anus for napalm.
 We need to remember that's there's a country right here to explore, that places in the UK are exciting in their own, different way.
-This series is a look into the heart of the British day out; the queerness and quietness of this strange, strange land.
+This series is a look into the heart of the British day out—the queerness and quietness of our strange, strange land.

-Diggerland: It's a theme park based around JCB diggers.
-Almost every ride there is digger-related, includes a digger in it, looks like a digger or is just the deep, mustard yellow of a brand new forklift.
+Diggerland is a theme park based around JCB excavators.
+Almost every ride is digger-related, includes a digger in it, looks like a digger, or is just the deep, mustard yellow of a brand new industrial excavators.
 It seems like something that could only exist in the hungover fever dreams of a construction worker, before everything starts to melt and attack him.

 There are four Diggerlands in the UK, with a fifth in Worcestershire on the way.
 There's also a branch in New Jersey, USA, which opened this year.
-They are all the brainchildren of Hugh Edeleanu, a man who looks like the archetypal sad dad in a Mike Leigh film and owner of HE Services, the biggest supplier of diggers and other industrial equipment in the whole of Europe.
-Apparently he regularly drops into the park in his helicopter – who is this Ground Force Gatsby?
+They are all the brainchildren of Hugh Edeleanu, a man who looks like the archetypal sad dad in a Mike Leigh film and owns H. E. Services, the biggest supplier of diggers and other industrial equipment in Europe.
+Apparently, he regularly drops into the park in his helicopter—who is this Ground Force Gatsby?
 This Howard Hughes of hydraulic excavators?
 This Tonka Wonka?
-Basically, he's got a lot of diggers, and he's well, well into them.
+Basically, he's got a lot of diggers, and he's really, really into them.
 He even comes up with the ideas for all of the rides.

 The first park was opened in Strood, Kent, 14 years ago.
-It was this inaugural soil-thumping paradise that I was to visit.
+It was this inaugural soil-thumping paradise that I recently went to visit.

-It's not that I have a white-hot fetish for sticking parts of myself into diggers or digging equipment, more that I'm in love with the idea of Diggerland itself.
+It's not that I have a white-hot fetish for sticking parts of myself onto diggers or digging equipment, more that I'm in love with the idea of Diggerland itself.
 It's an idea that I feel could not have been dreamt up anywhere but the UK.
-It's taking the banality and sciatica of ground work and turning it into a friendly space for kids to play in.
+It's taken the banality and sciatica of ground work and turned it into a friendly space for kids to play in.
 It's magnificently peculiar, yet totally po-faced.
-There are no sideways glances to the camera at Diggerland, no one here taking snide selfies with the tractors and hashtagging them "AMAZE".
+There are no sideways glances to the camera at Diggerland, no one here taking snide selfies with the tractors and hashtagging them "AMAZE."

 I went inside and ordered a fry-up and a bottle of Stella from a friendly woman called Ozlam.
 I went to get some cutlery and condiments and what did they have?
 Fucking Encona West Indian hot pepper sauce.
 The choice of pepper sauce for every Caribbean and non-Caribbean I've met, apart from those Tropical Sun traitors.
 What the fuck was it doing at The Dig Inn?
 I poured it on my beans and wondered how a place so perfect could exist in Strood.